Yegor Solomatin

 Yegor Yurevich Solomatin (Егор Юрьевич Соломатин, also transliterated Yegor Yurievich Solomatin; born October 3, 1964) is a member of the State Duma of Russia.
 He is currently a member of the State Duma's Committee on Budget Issues and Taxes.
 He is a member of the Liberal Democratic Party of Russia (LDPR) and is its First Deputy Chief.
 Solomatin has a degree from the Moscow Energy Power Institute.

+Biography

+In 1988, he graduated from the Moscow Power Engineering Institute with a degree in Systems Engineering.

+From 1988 to 1991, he worked as an engineer-instructor at the All-Union Intersectoral Scientific and Educational Center for Computer Technology and Informatics.

+From 1991 to 1995, he was Director of Euroinvest JSC (Moscow) and served as Chairman of the Board of Directors of Financial Center JSC (Moscow).

+From 1995 to 2007, he was a Deputy of the State Duma of the II, III, and IV convocations representing the LDPR faction.

+He currently serves as Vice President of the Sindika Group of Companies.